-Air tickets from Singapore will become more expensive from 2026, thanks to a new sustainable aviation fuel (SAF) levy aimed at decarbonising airline operations.
+Air tickets from Singapore will become more expensive from 2026, thanks to a new sustainable aviation fuel (SAF) levy aimed at decarbonising airline operations.ย

-While the exact amounts have yet to be confirmed, the SAF levy will depend on distance travelled and class of travel, with First and Business Class passengers paying higher rates.
-Singapore will be the first country in the world to impose such a levy (yay), which will further increase by 2030 in line with higher targets for SAF utilisation.
+While the exact amounts have yet to be confirmed, the SAF levy will depend on distance travelled and class of travel, with First and Business Class passengers paying higher rates.ย Singapore will be the first country in the world to impose such a levy (yay), which will further increase by 2030 in line with higher targets for SAF utilisation.

-tl;dr: Expect to pay more for airfares, particularly if you’re redeeming miles.
+tl;dr: Expect to pay more for airfares, particularly if you’re redeeming miles.ย

 Sustainable Aviation Fuel levy to start from 2026

 From 2026, Singapore will aim for 1% of all jet fuel used at Changi and Seletar Airport to be SAF.
-This target will subsequently raised to between 3-5% by 2030, depending on “global developments and the wider availability and adoption” of SAF.
+This target will subsequently raised to between 3-5% by 2030, depending on “global developments and the wider availability and adoption” of SAF.ย

-❓ What is Sustainable Aviation Fuel?
+โ What is Sustainable Aviation Fuel? |

+SAF is a liquid fuel currently used in commercial aviation which reduces CO2 emissions by up to 80%.
+It can be produced from a number of sources (feedstock) including waste oil and fats, green and municipal waste and non-food crops.
 It can also be produced synthetically via a process that captures carbon directly from the air.
-It is ‘sustainable’ because the raw feedstock does not compete with food crops or water supplies, or is responsible for forest degradation.
+It is โsustainableโ because the raw feedstock does not compete with food crops or water supplies, or is responsible for forest degradation.
 Whereas fossil fuels add to the overall level of CO2 by emitting carbon that had been previously locked away, SAF recycles the CO2 which has been absorbed by the biomass used in the feedstock during the course of its life.
+Seven biofuel production pathways are certified to produce SAF, which perform at operationally equivalent levels to Jet A1 fuel.
+By design, these SAFs are drop-in solutions, which can be directly blended into existing fuel infrastructure at airports and are fully compatible with modern aircraft. |

 SAF is 3-5x more expensive than conventional jet fuel, so a levy will be introduced that increases ticket prices across the board.
 The exact amounts have yet to be confirmed, but some initial figures have been provided for Economy Class travel out of Singapore:

-• to Bangkok: S$3
+- to Bangkok: S$3

-• to Tokyo: S$6
+- to Tokyo: S$6

-• to London: S$16
+- to London: S$16

 The fee will be higher for passengers in premium classes, i.e. any cabin above Economy.
 While figures for premium cabins have not been shared, assuming seat density is used as the determinant, then my guess is that a Business and First Class passenger could expect to pay 3x and 6x the rates of Economy respectively.

-It is also not known at this point whether the levy will apply to transit passengers, with the CAAS saying that more details will be announced in 2025.
+It is also not known at this point whether the levy will apply to transit passengers, with the CAAS saying that more details will be announced in 2025.ย

 Despite the volatility of prices, the levy will be set at a fixed quantum based on the volume of SAF needed to achieve the target, and the projected price of fuel that year.
 Amounts collected via the levy will be used to purchase SAF, based on the actual price of fuel at the time of purchase.

-Mr Chee said: “Whether we are able to meet, or exceed, our SAF (sustainable aviation fuel) target will be based on how much SAF can be purchased with the SAF levy at the prevailing SAF price.”
+Mr Chee said: โWhether we are able to meet, or exceed, our SAF (sustainable aviation fuel) target will be based on how much SAF can be purchased with the SAF levy at the prevailing SAF price.โ

-He added: “If the supply increases and prices come down, which I hope so, we could go beyond our set target.
+He added: โIf the supply increases and prices come down, which I hope so, we could go beyond our set target.

-“Conversely, if sustainable aviation fuel prices shoot up and exceed projected levels, we would purchase less than our set target.
-But in both scenarios, the cost impact on travellers will be the same because the SAF levy remains unchanged.”
+โConversely, if sustainable aviation fuel prices shoot up and exceed projected levels, we would purchase less than our set target.
+But in both scenarios, the cost impact on travellers will be the same because the SAF levy remains unchanged.โ

 -Straits Times

-While there will certainly be an impact on the prices of commercial tickets, the incidence of the levy will end up being split between the passenger and airline, depending on the extent to which the latter believes the former will swallow it (airlines may tweak their base fares to keep the overall cost of commercial tickets competitive, thereby absorbing some of the fees).
+While there will certainly be an impact on the prices of commercial tickets, the incidence of the levy will end up being split between the passenger and airline, depending on the extent to which the latter believes the former will swallow itย (airlines may tweak their base fares to keep the overall cost of commercial tickets competitive, thereby absorbing some of the fees).ย

 When it comes to award tickets, however, the full burden of the levy will fall on the passenger, just like any other tax or surcharge.